pyodide/pyodide/docs/usage/type-conversions.md

 ## Buffers

-### Using Javascript Typed Arrays from Python
+### Using JavaScript Typed Arrays from Python

-Javascript ArrayBuffers and ArrayBuffer views (`Int8Array` and friends) are proxied into Python.
+JavaScript ArrayBuffers and ArrayBuffer views (`Int8Array` and friends) are proxied into Python.
 Python can't directly access arrays if they are outside of the wasm heap so it's impossible to directly use these proxied buffers as Python buffers.
 You can convert such a proxy to a Python `memoryview` using the `to_py`